man-vs-electron/datapanels/README.md

 * ticker - The symbol for the stock of interest
 * update_rate_sec - How many seconds to wait before updating the data.
 * proxyserver - A proxy server to use (if you are behind a firewall)
+* delayrange - An integer with the maximum time to add to update_rate_sec before updating.
+This helps to spread out the calls of the different panels so that they are not all calling out at once.